Schimidt99/atmospheric_reactions/README.md

 <br/>
 <br/>
 ### Machine learning models
-Extra Tree Classifier model (best results) and Keras Neural Network model, using QSAR descriptors for predicting variables for Mutagenicity
+Extra Tree Classifier model (best results) and Keras Neural Network model, using QSAR descriptors (calculated for each molecule) for predicting variables for Mutagenicity